 IM’s app, My Future, was developed with the help of Nintendo gaming experts to engage next generation investors and help them understand the benefits of financial planning.
 The gaming-style tool shows users what income they can expect when they retire and when their money might expect to run out under different scenarios.
 It can present a stark picture of a poor retirement for clients although this then serves as a prompt for advisers to discuss how to solve some potentially difficult problems.

 An achievement system adopted from multiplayer games could bring breakthrough.
 According to Mediakix and Statista, there are 2.1 bn mobile gamers worldwide and 56% of them play more than 10 times per week.
 This crushing gure tops the number of Facebook users (2.0bn, 2017), which clearly indicates the affinity people have towards playing games on their phones.
 Collecting badges, earning trophies, levelling up – these are huge factors in these games being captivating and addictive.

 Financial institutions and wealth managers can use it to increase customer engagement, satisfaction and loyalty, while motivating their clients to make financially responsible decisions.
 Clients can earn achievements and trophies, which they can turn in for rewards: a month of free management fee or a premium deposit for example.
 The time has come for banks to start using tools that proved themselves extremely useful in other industries.

-If you agree that gamification is the way you would like to win new clients, fill the form below and we will show you on a non-binding call how our products can serve you.
+If you agree that gamification is the way you would like to win new clients, fill the form to the right and we will show you on a non-binding call how our products can serve you.